|Elliott Sound Products||Class A Amplifiers - A Brief Explanation|

 Although many audio amps may be called Class-B, generally they are not.
 Virtually without exception they are Class-AB, although most will be at the bottom end (conduction for perhaps 181° for each device).
 Most power amps operate in Class-A up to about 5 to 10mW, after which they become Class-B. Many run Class-A up to higher power, 500mW of more.

 In the device department - For the remainder of this paper, I shall use bipolar transistors for the power devices, since they exhibit highly desirable characteristics for this application.
-They are also far more linear than MOSFETs, and some of the newer bipolar devices are outstanding in this regard.
+They are also far more linear than switching MOSFETs (lateral MOSFETs are another matter), and some of the newer bipolar devices are outstanding in this regard.
 Note that there are two types of MOSFET in common use - Lateral devices are designed for audio, and although less linear than bipolar transistors can make a very good amp indeed (see Project 101).
-Power switching MOSFETs are (IMHO) not suitable for use in audio except where very high power is needed and extreme linearity is not required.
+Power switching MOSFETs are (IMO) not suitable for use in audio except where very high power is needed and extreme linearity is not required.
+However, these devices are optimised for switching and may fail unexpectedly when used in linear mode.

 |Load Voltage (at Speaker)||12.65 Volts RMS (17.9 Volts Peak)|